 but that's enough time to cause brain damage or even kill a baby.

-or forced to commit a sexual act.
-But it's also any sort of sexual contact with a
+commit a sexual act.
+But it's also any sort of sexual contact with a child or any

-child or any behavior that is meant to sexually arouse the abuser.
-So, in addition
+behavior that is meant to sexually arouse the abuser.
+So, in addition to having sex

-to having sex with a child, fondling a child's genitals or making a child touch someone
+with a child, fondling a child's genitals or making a child touch someone else's genitals,

 making a child pose or perform for pornographic pictures or videos